amakary/BuildChain/README.md

 🕒 Shorter timelines = faster returns.

 ## 💡 Use Case Example
-- A contractor needs $10,000 to build a commercial concrete slab.
-This amount cover material, labor, and operation expenses.
+- A contractor needs $10,000 to build a commercial concrete slab for a new coffee shop in town.
+The funds needed covers material, labor, and operation expenses.
 The bid was approved for $15000.
 - 10 investors each contribute $1,000.
 - Investor pays 50 ꜩ to access documents (credited back if they invest).
 This allow access to private information; such as; contract agreement, Licenses, schedule, blueprints, location, and client, goverment and/or private investor.
 - Contractor receives 30% upfront to start pre-work, operation and/or finance material needed, then weekly payouts to cost labor.